Cocaine Charges Attorney Columbia, South Carolina

 A former South Carolina Assistant Solicitor, attorney Bodman spent five years prosecuting cases for the state before going into private practice in 2002.
 There's no substitute for such intense courtroom experience.
 Matt Bodman builds strong legal cases that consistently produce positive results for clients.

 Attorney Bodman focuses on the details.
-He looks for the facts other lawyers sometimes overlook - inconsistent witness testimony, search warrants filled out incorrectly, signs of evidence tampering.
+He looks for the facts other lawyers sometimes overlook - inconsistent witness testimony, search warrants filled out incorrectly, or signs of evidence tampering.
 With attorney Bodman on your side, the scales of justice will tip in your favor.

 In South Carolina, possession of cocaine carries severe penalties, even for small amounts of the drug.
 The penalties vary according to the amount of cocaine involved and if you have been previously charged with cocaine possession: